FunkeyFlo/ps5-mqtt/add-ons/ps5-mqtt-edge/DOCS.md

 Value in miliseconds that lets you change the frequency of scanning for PS5 state changes.

 ### `device_discovery_interval`
-Value in miliseconds that lest you change the frequency of discovering PS5 devices.
+Value in miliseconds that lets you change the frequency of discovering PS5 devices.

 ### `account_check_interval`
 Value in miliseconds that lets you change the frequency of checking the online status of a PSN account.